khmohan/khmohan-observability/README.md

  Atlan Observability Challenge 2025 - Monitoring Stack 🚀
-Repository Description:
+About the Project:
-Welcome to the Atlan Observability Challenge 2025!
-This repository contains a powerful Kubernetes-based Observability Stack using Prometheus, Grafana, and Alertmanager to monitor REST API performance.
-It comes with automated deployment scripts, pre-configured dashboards, and alerting mechanisms to help you quickly detect and resolve API issues in real-time.
+Welcome to Atlan Observability Challenge 2025!
+This repository provides an end-to-end Kubernetes-based observability stack built using Prometheus, Grafana, and Alertmanager to monitor and visualize REST API performance in real-time.
+With automated deployment, pre-configured dashboards, and alerting mechanisms, it's easy to stay on top of your system's health and performance!

+🚀 Deploy and monitor your API stack effortlessly!

-Features:
+🔧 Features:
-API Monitoring: Collects and stores API performance metrics using Prometheus.

-Visualization: Beautiful and customizable dashboards to visualize API metrics in Grafana.

-Alerting: Sends alerts via Alertmanager for any API performance issues.
+🔍 API Monitoring with Prometheus: Collect metrics from your APIs and monitor system performance.

+📊 Grafana Dashboards: Visualize the data with beautiful, customizable Grafana dashboards.

+🚨 Real-time Alerts with Alertmanager: Get notified instantly when performance issues are detected.

-Automated Deployment: Easily deployable stack using Kubernetes manifests.
+⚙️ Automated Kubernetes Deployment: Easy deployment using Kubernetes manifests.

-Deployment Steps 🚀:
+🚀 Quick Start Guide:
 1️⃣ Clone the Repository
-Clone the repository to your local machine:
+Start by cloning the repo to your local machine:

 bash
 Copy